Toodekas/robocode2019old/README.md

 Currently the robot is packaged in a way that the source code is not visible, due to me adding different changes and updates for Robocode 2020

 This robot dealt the most damage out of all the robots in Rumble mode

+For information on how to run this, please visit https://robocode.sourceforge.io/